MechanicalRock/mechanicalrock.github.io/_posts/2022-07-19-react-to-full-stack.md

     ![](/img/react-to-full-stack/lambda-12.png)

-13. 'AmazonDynamoDBFullAccess' is the policy gives our Lambda function full CRUD access to our DynamoDB table.
+13. 'AmazonDynamoDBFullAccess' is the policy that gives our Lambda function full CRUD access to our DynamoDB table.
 Check the box next to the policy then click 'Attach policies'.

     ![](/img/react-to-full-stack/lambda-13.png)